Tagged In: Asian carp, Clean Water, ODNR

 Nora Zacharski, OEC Energy Intern, August 30, 2018

-There are four main types of these invasive Asian carp—Silver, Bighead, Black and Grass carp.
-Asian carp can weigh well over 100 pounds each and feed mostly on filtration plants like zooplankton and phytoplankton, making them a severe threat to food webs.
+There are four main types of these invasive carp—Silver, Bighead, Black and Grass carp.
+Invasive carp can weigh well over 100 pounds each and feed mostly on filtration plants like zooplankton and phytoplankton, making them a severe threat to food webs.

-In addition to disrupting recreation activities, the main threat Asian carp pose is disrupting an already fragile ecosystem.
+In addition to disrupting recreation activities, the main threat invasive carp pose is disrupting an already fragile ecosystem.
 They will compete with native fish like yellow perch, which serve as food for lake predators like trout and walleye.
-They also compete with small but important fish, such as minnows and sport fish.
-Asian carp can eat up 40 percent of their body weight each day.
+They also compete with small but important fish, such as minnows and sport fish. invasive carp can eat up to 40 percent of their body weight each day.

-These issues are exacerbated by the fact that currently, the Asian Carp has no predator.
-Female Asian carp can produce up to a million eggs each year.
-Although white pelicans and eagles have been spotted eating small juvenile Asian carp, the fish often grow so quickly that they are too big to be eaten by predators.
-Beyond the ecological effects, Asian Carp could also devastate the economy.
-Lake Erie recreation and tourism bring in around $15 billion annually, and supports more than 120,000 jobs.
+These issues are exacerbated by the fact that currently, the invasive carp has no predator.
+Female invasive carp can produce up to a million eggs each year.
+Although white pelicans and eagles have been spotted eating small juvenile invasive carp, the fish often grow so quickly that they are too big to be eaten by predators.
+Beyond the ecological effects, invasive carp could also devastate the economy.
+Lake Erie recreation and tourism brings in around $15 billion annually and supports more than 120,000 jobs.
 Needless to say, if the fish cause the lakes to collapse, it will certainly have a ripple effect.

-In an effort to control and eradicate Asian Carp, ODNR has published a Tactile Plan.
+In an effort to control and eradicate invasive carp, ODNR has published a Tactile Plan.
 The main goals for this process are